 Open data is "digital data that is made available with the technical and legal characteristics necessary for it to be freely used, re-used, and redistributed by anyone, anytime, anywhere".
-It is structured data that can be downloaded for legal use, analysis and re-use.
+It is structured data that can be downloaded for legal use, analysis, and re-use.
 It does not include digital documents and information, such as policy documents or research reports that analyse data.

-Publishing open data requires countries and international organisations to apply common standards and policies so that personal and restricted data is protected, data formats are consistent and the data can be legally used locally and globally.
-These common standards and policies enable better decision-making and offer efficiencies in national and local organisations and communities that collect and manage data.
+Publishing open data requires countries and international organizations to apply common standards and policies so that personal and restricted data is protected, data formats are consistent, and the data can be used legally locally and globally.
+These common standards and policies enable better decision making and offer efficiencies in national and local organizations and communities that collect and manage data.

 Codes of conduct are also emerging to cover the sharing of sensitive data to protect all involved from the risks of data sharing.
-They provide principles that the signatories agree to apply in their contracts.
+The codes of conduct provide principles that parties considering data sharing agreements may apply in such contracts.
 An example is GODAN's codes of conduct, voluntary guidelines and sets of principles around how to transparently govern farm data.
-This online tool provides the conceptual basis for general, scalable guidelines for everyone dealing with the production, ownership, sharing and use of data in agriculture.
+This online tool provides the conceptual basis for general, scalable guidelines for everyone dealing with the production, ownership, sharing, and use of data in agriculture.